-We’ll have smaller budget lists later, for now let’s bump it up to half a grand, this is our list of the best drones under $500.
+We have smaller budget lists as well, but let’s bump it up to half a grand today: this is our list of the best drones under $500.

 DJI Phantom 3